Backgammonian/ImageGalleries.WebApi/README.md

 # ImageGalleries.WebApi
-Relatively simple project for hosting and sharing images based on ASP.NET Core WebAPI.
+Relatively simple project for sharing and collecting images based on ASP.NET Core WebAPI.
+This project uses authentication with JSON Web tokens (JWT).

 This project was created in educational purposes only.
 ## Showcase of APIs